mulinlab/3DCoop/usage.md

 # 3DCoop usage manual

-The 3DCoop pipeline is recommended to running in a certain folder for each project.
-Here we use the `project_3DCoop_test` as the project folder, so we change to the folder firstly:
+The 3DCoop pipeline is recommended to run in a certain folder for each project.
+Here we use the `project_3DCoop_test` as the project folder, so we change into the folder firstly:

 ```shell
 cd project_3DCoop_test
 ```

-Two datasets for testing, one for 3D mode and one for 1D mode, has been included in the 3DCoop pipeline, which can be found in the `test` folder.
-Besides, the configure file and pipeline running script are included in the `test` folder, and can be referred by users.
+Two datasets for testing, one for 3D mode and one for 1D mode, has been included in the repo.
+They can be found in the `test` folder.
+Besides, the configuration file and pipeline running script are provided in the `test` folder.
+Thet can be referred by users.

-The details of input files, configure file, and pipeline running steps will be described in this manual.
+The details for inputs, configuration file, and pipeline running steps will be described in this manual.

-## Input files
+## Inputs

-Two types input data (`interactions` and `peaks` for 3D mode and only `peaks` for 1D mode) are needed for 3DCoop, so we organize them in one folder named `inputs`:
+Two types of input datasets (`interactions` and `peaks` for 3D mode while only `peaks` for 1D mode) are needed for 3DCoop, so we organize them in one folder named `inputs`:

 ```shell
 mkdir inputs